Can pressurized oxygen soothe chemo nerve pain?

 Summary

-This study tests if hyperbaric oxygen therapy (breathing pure oxygen in a pressurized chamber) can reduce nerve pain and numbness caused by the chemotherapy drug nab-paclitaxel in breast cancer patients.
-About 160 women who have completed chemo and developed peripheral neuropathy will be randomly assigned to receive either hyperbaric oxygen or a placebo.
-The goal is to see if this treatment improves symptoms and quality of life.
+This study tests whether hyperbaric oxygen therapy—breathing pure oxygen in a pressurized chamber—can reduce nerve pain and numbness caused by the chemotherapy drug nab-paclitaxel in breast cancer patients.
+About 160 women who have finished chemo and developed nerve symptoms will receive either hyperbaric oxygen sessions or standard care.
+The goal is to see if this treatment improves their quality of life and eases neuropathy.

 Disclaimer Read more